-Centers are encouraged to have cores to provide infrastructure support for IDD-relevant investigator projects, but they must also support a Clinical Translational Core to promote development of clinical applications from basic science discoveries.
-Centers must also support an entirely new research component project that uses the cores of the center and addresses one of the five themes identified at the 2012 workshop Charting a New Course for IDD Research, at which thought leaders from the IDD and affiliated communities formulated themes that represented new opportunities for IDD research over the next 5 to 15 years:
+Centers have cores to provide infrastructure support for IDD-relevant investigator projects, including a Clinical Translational Core to promote development of clinical applications from basic science discoveries.
+Centers must also support an entirely new research component project that uses the cores of the center and addresses a priority theme area of emerging science in the field as articulated in the requests for applications.
+Dissemination, outreach, and training are additional priorities of the program.

-Since the start of the new mechanism, centers have offered a variety of different research services through their cores, including bioinformatics and biostatistics; genomic, proteomic, and metabolomics facilities; cellular neuroimaging and optogenetic services; neuroimaging, including MRI, DTI, and spectroscopy; and animal and human behavioral testing.
-Specific research projects have included evaluation of animals and humans with ASDs, multimodal treatment studies in Fragile X syndrome, and studies of complementary treatments.
+Centers offer a variety of different research services through their cores, including bioinformatics and biostatistics; genomic, proteomic, and metabolomics facilities; cellular neuroimaging and optogenetic services; neuroimaging, including MRI, diffusion tensor imaging, and spectroscopy; and animal and human behavioral testing.
+Specific research projects have included evaluation of animals and humans with autism spectrum disorders, multimodal treatment studies in IDD conditions such as Fragile X syndrome, and studies of cerebellar development in preterm infants.

 Many studies involve collaborations with researchers outside the program to leverage multiple funding sources.
 Although the centers differ in many aspects, including their scientific focus, size, lifespan, and history, they share a commitment to creating integrated research opportunities for investigators engaged in basic, clinical, and translational science related to IDDs.